fonnesbeck/Bios8366/software.md

 ## Python

 The first step is to install Python on your computer.
 I will be teaching this course based on **Python 3.6**.
-Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://continuum.io/downloads.html) distribution by Continuum Analytics.
+Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://www.anaconda.com/download) distribution.
 Anaconda is a completely free Python environment that includes includes almost 200 of the best Python packages for science and data analysis.
 Its simply a matter of downloading the installer (either graphical or command line), and running it on your system.

 Be sure to download the Python 3.6 installer, by following the **Python 3.6 link**